sergei-mironov/litrepl/paper/paper.md

 # Summary

-Litrepl is a Python text processor for recognizing and evaluation code sections in Markdown or LaTeX documents.
-Litrepl is designed as a middleware aimed at separating text editors from the programming language interpreter management logic thus contributing to the diversity of both.
-In this role, Litrepl can become a component of modular "UNIX Way" interactive development or typesetting environments.
+Litrepl is a Python-based text processor designed to identify and evaluate code sections within Markdown or LaTeX documents.
+Serving as middleware, Litrepl separates the logic of text editors from programming language interpreter management.
+This separation encourages diversity in both text editing environments and programming languages.
+As a result, Litrepl can become an integral component of modular, "UNIX Way" inspired interactive development or typesetting systems.

 # Statement of need